 3. Ongoing Data Updates

 After the initial page generation, the deploy process is not over.
 The deploy listens for any ongoing data changes via the same streams system used in step 2.
-If data changes in the Knowledge Graph, the streams system will notify the site to incrementally build any new pages the data change impacts.
+If data changes in the platform, the streams system will notify the site to incrementally build any new pages the data change impacts.